KKBS22/Cryptography_StreamCiphers/README.md

 * Keywords : Cryptography, Cryptanalysis, Stream-Ciphers, IoT

 # Abstract
-Abstract—With the advancement of technology, the Internet of Things (IoT) brings a huge number of devices that link to each other and gather massive amounts of data.
+With the advancement of technology, the Internet of Things (IoT) brings a huge number of devices that link to each other and gather massive amounts of data.
 As a result, IoT secuirity requirements are critical.
 Currently, cryptography is used to